Remember the days when your head barely hit the pillow, and you were out like a light?

 Insomnia can lead to all sorts of problems during the day.
 This includes symptoms such as irritability, poor concentration and memory effects.

-A lack of quality sleep can also take a toll on your physical and mental health.
-Poor sleep is linked to increased risks of some serious health problems, such as heart disease, diabetes, depression and anxiety.
+A lack of quality sleep can also affect your physical and mental health.
+Poor sleep is linked to increased risks of serious health problems, such as heart disease, diabetes, depression, and anxiety.

 How to Get to Sleep and Stay Asleep

-There’s no one-size-fits-all solution in combatting insomnia.
-For this reason, your GP will take the time to go through your medical history and work with you to find a solution.
+There’s no one-size-fits-all solution for combatting insomnia.
+For this reason, your GP will take the time to review your medical history and work with you to find a solution.

 It’s essential to treat any underlying causes of insomnia, such as chronic pain or mental health issues, as part of managing the condition.